BIOL275-MSUM/eda-AWhite3385/README.md

 ## Results

-The results are based off of daily Covid-19 positive case increase between the states of Alabama and Minnesota with respect to seasons(Summer, Winter, ect.) and the climates associated with them
+The results are based off of daily COVID-19 positive case increase and state population positive COVID-19 case rates between the states of Alabama and Minnesota with respect to seasons(Summer, Winter, ect.) and the climates associated with them.

 There is a steady increase in the number positive case increase recorded during seasons of extreme temperatures in both Minnesota and Alabama.